Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/fastbufferwriter-fastbufferreader.md

 - `FastBufferWriter` and `FastBufferReader` are **structs**, not **classes**.
 This means they can be constructed and destructed without GC allocations.
 - `FastBufferWriter` and `FastBufferReader` both use the same allocation scheme as Native Containers, allowing the internal buffers to be created and resized without creating any garbage and with the use of `Allocator.Temp` or `Allocator.TempJob`.
 - `FastBufferReader` can be instantiated using `Allocator.None` to operate on an existing buffer with no allocations and no copies.
-- Neither `FastBufferReader` nor `FastBufferWriter` inherits from nor contains a `Stream`.
+- Neither `FastBufferReader` nor `FastBufferWriter` inherits from nor has a `Stream`.
 - `FastBufferReader` and `FastBufferWriter` are heavily optimized for speed, using aggressive inlining and unsafe code to achieve the fastest possible buffer storage and retrieval.
 - `FastBufferReader` and `FastBufferWriter` use unsafe typecasts and `UnsafeUtility.MemCpy` operations on `byte*` values, achieving native memory copy performance with no need to iterate or do bitwise shifts and masks.
 - `FastBufferReader` and `FastBufferWriter` are intended to make data easier to debug - one such thing to support will be a `#define MLAPI_FAST_BUFFER_UNPACK_ALL` that will disable all packing operations to make the buffers for messages that use them easier to read.
 - `FastBufferReader` and `FastBufferWriter` don't support runtime type discovery - there is no `WriteObject` or `ReadObject` implementation.
 All types must be known at compile time.
 This is to avoid garbage and boxing allocations.

 A core benefit of `NativeArray<byte>` is that it offers access to the allocation scheme of `Allocator.TempJob`.
 This uses a special type of allocation that is nearly as fast as stack allocation and involves no GC overhead, while being able to persist for a few frames.
-In general they're rarely if ever needed for more than a frame, but this does provide a very efficient option for creating buffers as needed, which avoids the need to use a pool for them.
+In general they're rarely if ever needed for more than a frame, but this does provide a efficient option for creating buffers as needed, which avoids the need to use a pool for them.
 The only downside is that buffers created this way must be manually disposed after use, as they're not garbage collected.

 ## Creating and Disposing FastBufferWriters and FastBufferReaders